yerkyny/multi-swarm-feature-selection/README.md

     weighted avg      0.987     0.986     0.986      1980

-The feature selection with ensembling improved the recall of positive class from 0.910 to 0.947.
+Feature selection with ensembling improved the recall of the positive class from 0.910 to 0.947.

 ## <a class="references" id="references">References</a>